Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

  * Search Input Bar with Search and reset buttons -
     * User can use 'fuzzy search' to find items
     * utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
-    * If any products match the serach phrase they will be displayed
+    * If any products match the search phrase they will be displayed
     <img src="Assets/Screen Shots/Product Search.png" alt="Product Search">
-    * Also the option to fiter by price -
+    * Also the option to filter by price -
         * High to Low
         * Low to High
     <img src="Assets/Screen Shots/Filter by Price.png" alt="Filter by Price">
-    * If no matches a message will be displayed
+    * If no matches, a message will be displayed
      <img src="Assets/Screen Shots/Shop - no items match search.png" alt="Shop - no items match search">